The President Clematis

 One of the longest-blooming flowering vines, with gigantic rich purple-blue flowers from early summer through to the first fall frosts; an older heritage variety that commands attention with its remarkable flowers

 The President Clematis features showy royal blue star-shaped flowers with deep purple eyes at the ends of the branches from early summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 The President Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance woody vine.
 It is a Type 1 clematis, meaning that it flowers on old wood of the previous season; other than trimming off obvious dieback in spring, it should only be pruned where necessary immediately after flowering.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 The President Clematis is recommended for the following landscape applications;

 - General Garden Use

 The President Clematis will grow to be about 10 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.